pankod/next-boilerplate/README.md

 ## About

-Next.js is a minimalistic React framework that runs in the browser and the server.
-It offers developers an easy way to get started, and as it uses React.js for templating it is also a straightforward way for developers with React experience to get productive fast.
+Next.js is a minimalistic React framework that runs on the browser and the server.
+It offers developers an easy way to get started, and as it uses React.js for templating, it's also a straightforward way for developers with React experience to get productive quickly.

-The advantages of this approach is to be able to create Rich User experiences in a uniform way, without compromising Search Engine Optimisation (SEO) factors that are key to good ranking on Google and other search engines.
+The advantage of this approach is to be able to create rich user experiences in a uniform way, without compromising SEO (Search Engine Optimisation) factors that are key to good ranking on Google and other search engines.

-This boilerplate make it easier to get started with a well-structured Next.js and TypeScript application.
+This boilerplate makes it easier to get up and running with a well-structured Next.js and TypeScript application.

-By the end of setup, you'll have a Next.js project and features which is specified at the below.

 <br/>

 ## Features

-This boilerplate includes the latest powerfull tools.
+next-boilerplate project provides a lot of features out of the box.
+Here's an overview of the included components and tools.

 * **Next.js** - Minimalistic framework for server-rendered React applications.
 * **Typescript** - Superset of JavaScript which primarily provides optional static typing, classes and interfaces.
-* **Redux** - State management
+* **Redux** - A predictable state container for JavaScript apps.
-* **Express.js**- Handles server-side rendering and integrated with Express.js
+* **Express.js**- A minimal and flexible Node.js web application framework that handles server-side rendering and integrates with Next.js.
 * **Built-in Project CLI**- Create pages, components, actions, reducers with one command by using built-in cli.
 * **Sass/Scss** - CSS preprocessor, which adds special features such as variables, nested rules and mixins (sometimes referred to as syntactic sugar) into regular CSS.
 * **Docker** - A tool designed to make it easier to create, deploy, and run applications by using containers.
 * **Babel** -  The compiler for next generation JavaScript.
-* **Eslint** - The pluggable linting utility.
+* **ESLint** - The pluggable linting utility.
-* **Reverse Proxy** - A reverse proxy server is a type of proxy server that typically sits behind the firewall in a private network and directs client requests to the appropriate backend server
+* **Reverse Proxy** - Lightweight server for proxying API requests.
-* **Bundler Analyzer** - Visualize size of webpack output files with an interactive zoomable treemap.
+* **Bundler Analyzer** - Visualize the size of webpack output files with an interactive zoomable treemap.
-* **dotenv .config** - Expose environment variables to the runtime config of Next.js
-* **Jest** - Javascript testing framework , created by developers who created react
+* **Jest** - Javascript testing framework , created by developers who created React.
-* **Enzyme** - JavaScript testing utility for React that makes it easier to test your React Components output.
+* **Enzyme** - JavaScript testing utility for React that makes it easier to test functionality and rendering of your React Components.
+* **next-runtime-dotenv** - Expose environment variables to the runtime config of Next.js
-* **i18next** - An internationalization-framework which provides a function that takes a key, some options, and returns the value for the current language.
+* **next-i18next** - An internationalization-framework which provides a function that takes a key, some options, and returns the value for the current language.
 Helps you to add language translation support to your app.

 <br/>